URiem/heritage-housing-PP5/README.md

 ## Unfixed Bugs

 - You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.

+## PEP8 Compliance Testing

+All python files where passed through the [CI Python Linter](https://pep8ci.herokuapp.com/).
+Those pages incude the app_pages files and the src files.
+No errors were detected.

 ## Deployment